Skip to content

 • Mankato Area Public Schools Preschool

 Where It All Begins!
 Exciting things are coming to the MAPS Preschool Program for the 2025-2026 school year!
-Applications open January 29th at 7:30 am MAPS preschool is a fee based program that offers high quality programming and age appropriate learning for 3 and 4 year old children.
+MAPS preschool is a fee based program that offers high quality programming and age appropriate learning for 3 and 4 year old children.
 For more information, please visit our MAPS preschool website and review the program guide.
 Sliding fee and Income based scholarship opportunities are available for eligible residents of the district.
 Voluntary Prekindergarten funding is available with updated criteria due to legislative changes.
 Eligibility will be determined from your preschool application.
-NEW PROGRAM OPTIONS FOR 2025-2026 3 years old by September 1st Preschool 3's (T/W/TH) 8:15 to 10:45 am at the Center for Learning or Eagle Lake Elementary Preschools 3's (T/W/TH) 12:15 to 2:45 pm at the Center for Learning or Eagle Lake Elementary Cost $185/month 4 years old by September 1st Preschool 4's (M-F) 8 am to 2:30 pm at the Center for Learning Cost $650/month includes breakfast and lunch Preschool Plus (M-F) 7:30 am to 5:30 pm at the Center for Learning (7:30 to 8 am early care, 8 am to 2:30 pm preschool, 2:30 to 5:30 pm late care) Cost $1,000/month flat fee includes preschool, extended care, breakfast and lunch There is a $25 non-refundable registration fee for an accepted application.
+NEW PROGRAM OPTIONS FOR 2025-2026 3 years old by September 1st Preschool 3's (T/W/TH) 8:15 to 10:45 am at the Center for Learning or Eagle Lake Elementary Preschools 3's (T/W/TH) 12:15 to 2:45 pm at the Center for Learning or Eagle Lake Elementary Cost $185/month (there will be no transportation or extended care for MAPS 3's in 25-26) 4 years old by September 1st Preschool 4's (M-F) 8 am to 2:30 pm at the Center for Learning Cost $650/month includes breakfast and lunch Preschool Plus (M-F) 7:30 am to 5:30 pm at the Center for Learning (7:30 to 8 am early care, 8 am to 2:30 pm preschool, 2:30 to 5:30 pm late care) Cost $1,000/month flat fee includes preschool, extended care, breakfast and lunch There is a $25 non-refundable registration fee for an accepted application.
 You will not be charged a registration fee if the class is full.
+NOTE: Students with an active special education IEP and a district paid placement in preschool should complete the district registration through infinite campus.
+This ELEYO application is not needed unless you are requesting Preschool Plus.
+Preschool Plus is not guaranteed.
 January 29th Applications Open February 28th Round 1 Application Selection and Notification March - August Ongoing selection and notification May Scholarship Applications available July Scholarships Awarded Please reach out to our office if you need this information translated or need support with registration.
 Fadlan la xidhiidh xafiiskayaga haddii aad u baahan tahay in macluumaadkan la turjumo, ama aad u baahan tahay taageero luuqad kale oo diiwaan-gelin ah.
 Si usted necesita ayuda con la traducción de esta información en español o en otro idioma favor de llamar a nuestra oficina.
 Mankato Area Public Schools Early Learning- 507-625-4620

 Child Care Program